This perfect Crème Brûlée Recipe using the sous vide method is practically foolproof. There are four ingredients in this easy creme brulee recipe.

 - Once the jars are cool, completely cool them down in an ice water bath.

-- Once completely cool, remove from the ice water bath and store it in the refrigerator until ready for Brulee.
+- Once completely cool, remove from the ice water bath and store the jars to the fridge until ready for Brulee.

-How to get the sugar to caramelize on creme brulee?
+How to caramelize the sugar on top on sous vide creme brûlée?

 - Open the creme brulee jars and use a dry paper towel to absorb any condensation off the top of the custard.